smattes/concept-docs/docs/variables.md

 ### property: type
 The `type` property exists mostly for validation
 #### string
-The `string` type is fairly self-explainitory.
+The `string` type is fairly self-explanatory.
 This expects a string value and will treat the validation as such.
 #### number
 The `number` type validates numbers.
 This can be integers, floats etc.
 #### array